 The same week, on a different day, Paul asked me to pull wires through from one room to the other (does anyone remember the Salon??)
 I did as asked, after being reassured several times that the electrics were DEFINITELY off…..cue electric shock and yet another trip to Maternity (we reckon this is where Ellie got her curls from!)

-After hard work and the first of many business plans, The Coffee Shop was relaunched.
+After hard work and the first of many business plans, (thank goodness for Paul’s time at RGU) The Coffee Shop was relaunched.
 We’ll be forever grateful for the opportunities we had way back then….and for the ability to work hard to make the most of them!